 Our financial statements are expressed in U.S. dollars but our subsidiaries' functional currency is renminbi.
 The value of our shares will be affected by the foreign exchange rate between U.S. dollars and renminbi.
 To the extent we hold assets denominated in U.S. dollars, any appreciation of the renminbi against the U.S. dollar could result in a change to our statement of operations and a reduction in the value of our U.S. dollar denominated assets.
-On the other hand, a decline in the value of renminbi against the U.S. dollar could reduce the U.S. dollar equivalent amounts of our financial results, the value of your investment in our company and the dividends we may pay in the future, if any, all of which may have a material adverse effect on the prices of our shares.
+On the other hand, a decline in the value of renminbi against the U.S. dollar could results, the value of your investment in our company and the dividends we may pay in the future, if any, all of which may have a material adverse effect on the prices of our shares.